 To send big files with WeTransfer, you will want to get a paid account that lets you share files of up to 20GB in size with a cloud storage limit of 100GB.
 That’s a lot of space when you think of photos, short-size videos and similar files.
 However, if you need to store large movies, software copies or other really heavy files, you will need more space.

 How often do you really need to send large files online?
 If it’s something you do on a daily basis, then paying a monthly fee for a cloud file sharing service makes sense.
 But what if the need to transfer a large file arises only occasionally?
 What if you need to send several really big files today and maybe a couple more 3 months later?
 Then you need a service like FileWhopper.
-FileWhopper doesn’t require you to pay a monthly fee and offers you the highest file size limit of 1TB (yes, that’s one terabyte).
+FileWhopper doesn’t require you to pay a monthly fee and offers you no file size limit.
 You only pay for your file whenever you need to send one, and the fee depends on the file size.

 With the above tips, you should be able to select a service that is going to help you send large files occasionally or on a daily basis, and be sure that there is always a solution available, whatever your file sending needs may be.